-For users requiring longer time series, each February issue of Australian Economic Indicators contains, for most series, a greater span of annual, quarterly and monthly data.
+For users requiring longer time series, each February issue of Australian Economic Indicators contains, for most series, a greater cover.

 Quarterly and monthly data for most series, and annual data for a limited number of series, are available from the ABS for earlier periods than that shown in this publication.
 Many series can be obtained on electronic media.
-Inquiries should be directed to one of the Sales and Inquiries contact telephone numbers given on the back cover.
+Inquiries should be directed to one of the Sales and Inquiries contact telephone numbers given on the back billion thousand million n.a. not available not vet available n.y.a.

-SYMBOLS AND OTHER USAGES
+SYMBOLS AND OTHER

+USAGES